gaulinsoft/fusion/README.md

 ```

 ## Futures
-* editor plugins for syntax highlighting and eventually autocomplete functionality
+* editor plugins for syntax highlighting and autocomplete functionality
+	* Sublime
+	* VS2012
 * fusion view engines

 > Some of the following examples already work in the syntax highlighter, others do not.